Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Acceptance Criteria should be passed for a feature in order to be called as complete and done
 - [x] Acceptance Criteria should be passed to ensure that a feature is working as expected
 - [x] Definition of Done should be applied to a feature in order to be called as complete
-- [x] There are many Acceptance Criteria in a product
+- [x] There are many Acceptance Criteria in a Product
-- [ ] There are many Definition of Done in a product and a Scrum Team
+- [ ] There are many Definition of Done in a Product and a Scrum Team

 _[⬆ Back to Top](#table-of-contents)_